natallzl/data310/March24Response.md

 <img src="zmb_summary_stats.png" alt="drawing" width="900"/>

-(this shows only a sample of the stats)
+(this shows only a sample of the stats; 72 rows & 26 columns total)

 **R2 Plot and Variable Importance**